 April 25 was officially named ANZAC Day in 1916.
 It marks the first day the Australian and New Zealand troops saw military action in Gallipoli during the First World War.
-Today, we commemorate the anniversary and remember all Australians who've served our country with a dawn service followed by a round of two-up at the boozer.
-If you're not so keen on the schooner marathon, there's a plethora of ways to commemorate.
+Today, we commemorate the anniversary and remember all Australians who've served our country with a dawn service or ceremonies later in the day, followed by a round of two-up at the boozer.
+If you're not so keen on the schooner marathon, there's a plethora of things to do on April 25 to commemorate the day.
 Here’s our rundown of how to spend ANZAC Day in Sydney.